outbred/oops/README.md

 ## Demo app

-  * See the DURF.Demo WPF application
+  * See the oops.Demo WPF application

 ### Show me some :heart: and star this repo to support my project